w314/notes/javaNotes/sqlNotes.md

 ```

 ### Scalar Functions

+Functions that return a value for every record.

 Scalar functions are pre-defined functions in SQL, and whatever be the input provided to the scalar functions, the output returned by these functions will always be a single value.